Canberra Symphony Orchestra: History

-Llewellyn continued to extend the orchestra until his retirement in November 1980, the new School of Music auditorium was officially named Llewellyn Hall in his honour.
+Llewellyn continued to extend the orchestra until his retirement in November 1980, and the new School of Music auditorium was officially named Llewellyn Hall in his honour.
 Llewellyn worked with the CSO during 1981 as a guest conductor.

 The CSO secured Leonard Dommett as the new Conductor and Musical Director by July 1982.
 As the former Concertmaster of the Melbourne Symphony Orchestra, Dommett brought a network of national and international artists to the CSO.
 Throughout the 1980s the orchestra continued to expand and artistic achievement was continually evolving.

 Dommett retired in 1991 and the ensuing decade brought further change to the orchestra, including the implementation of fully professional status in 1994.
 Large opera gala concerts featured celebrity conductors such as Richard Bonynge and Isaiah Jackson.

 When Richard Gill joined the CSO as Chief Conductor and Artistic Director in 2001, the organisation was going through difficult times.
 He brought much needed consistency and stability to the orchestra – and within a couple of years after his arrival, the CSO was back on a solid financial footing.

-Dr Nicholas Milton took up the baton as Chief Conductor and Artistic Director in 2007 and his passion, vision and expertise has inspired players and audiences alike.
-Milton is a rising Australian conductor now based in Germany who is also a former violinist with the Macquarie Trio.
+Nicholas Milton took up the baton as Chief Conductor and Artistic Director in 2007 and his passion, vision and expertise has inspired players and audiences alike.
+Milton is an Australian conductor now based in Germany who is also a former violinist with the Macquarie Trio.
 Also in 2007 the CSO received Commonwealth Government funding for the first time, which has allowed for additional rehearsals and larger orchestras on stage.

 For the Canberra Centenary season of 2013, the ACT Government enlisted the CSO to perform the world premiere of a commissioned work by Andrew Schultz, Symphony No. 3 – Century, as a feature of the official Canberra Day celebrations in March 2013.